Moon-Hub/moon-hub.github.io/README.md

 # LotusGrid
 A responsive, drag-and-drop table assignment tool for group-based events.

 LotusGrid lets you assign people to tables.
-Whether you're organizing a tournament, dinner party, or collaborative workshop.
 This app makes it easy to lock specific groups, enforce seat limits, and dynamically rearrange participants with intuitive visual feedback.

 ---